sannidhi27/cse15l-lab-reports/lab3.md

 Copy code
 find . -name "*.txt"

 > From this information I was able to gain a better understanding of the find function as well as explain the file -name use.
+I tried
+> the function out on my own in VS Code as well which is the code for the use I have put on this lab report.
 ***
 2. how to use find in command line bash different ways.
 ***